h2oai/h2o-3/h2o-docs/new_look_docs/includes/_SiteIntro.rst

 -  `H2O Scala API Developer Documentation <https://github.com/h2oai/h2o-droplets>`_: The definitive Scala API guide for H2O.

-.. todo:: remove the link below from here and in original docs
 -  `Hacking Algos <http://blog.h2o.ai/2014/11/hacking-algorithms-in-h2o-with-cliff/>`_: This blog post by Cliff walks you through building a new algorithm, using K-Means, Quantiles, and Grep as examples.